Creating Instagram-Worthy Camping Vibes: Tips and Tricks

 8. Dress for the Aesthetic

-9. Include Wildlife and Flora
+9. Include Flora and Fauna

 10. Don’t Forget the Food Spread